ParaLock/SolidumEngine/README.md

 1) Framework must implement a flexible and data oriented API.
 Providing powerful functionality to the client whilst having the ability to mutate during runtime, based on the requirements of the client.
 2) Framework API must be EXTREMELY non intrusive.
 3) Framework must harness the power of a data driven paradigm (eg. Those present in game engines) to allow for the rapid, efficient and robust developement of all manner of generic applications.
-4) Framework must address some of the primary limitations present in modern App Dev frameworks such as Qt5.
+4) Framework must address some of the limitations present in modern App Dev frameworks such as Qt5.
 5) Framework must provide a level of language interoperability.

 ## Client/Service Model